mehdiomid/Cleaning_data/Codebook.md

 ##Measurements
 The reuslts of experiments are presented for the mean and standard deviation of following signals.

-tBodyAcc.mean.X
-	mean of body linear acceleration in x-direction tBodyAcc.mean.Y
-	mean of body linear acceleration in y-direction tBodyAcc.mean.Z
-	mean of body linear acceleration in z-direction tGravityAcc.mean.X
+tBodyAcc.mean.X:	mean of body linear acceleration in x-direction tBodyAcc.mean.Y: 	mean of body linear acceleration in y-direction tBodyAcc.mean.Z:	mean of body linear acceleration in z-direction tGravityAcc.mean.X
 	mean of gravityr acceleration in x-direction tGravityAcc.mean.Y